denten-books/plain-text/main.md

 *Plain Text* is an attempt to repay the debt of materialism.
 The alienation, as I will argue here, begins with the roots of my profession: namely the production of textuality in everyday life.
 It is quite likely that most of readers spend the majority of their waking hours in front of a personal computer, typing letters on a screen (among other things worthy of their own examination, but outside of the scope of this book).
 My goal then is to reclaim the ordinary material contexts of a dominant mode of knowledge production and dissemination.
 It is one thing to theorize about notions of form and content, and it is quite another to see how form and content are encoded in .txt and .pdf formats and to further how these distinctions then affect material divisions of labor between "knowledge workers," "content producers," typesetting sweatshops, and international conglomerates that control vectors of literary distribution.

 ## Structure
 I tend to write concisely--a style that I think fits well with the subject matter, and something that should appeal to the audience.
 At this point, I am aiming for a manuscript of around 60-80k words, which would allot around 5-7k words per chapter (around 20-30 book pages).
+Conceptual clusters.
+Critical vocab.

 ### Chapter 1: Decoding Text
 Challenging the traditional dichotomy between form and content.
 In looking at the history of several paradigms of word processing I unearth the distinction between meaning (content), semantic structure (form), and visual style (typesetting).
 The chapter ends with a discussion about contemporary publishing practices and the ethics of outsourcing typesetting.
 Case studies from the history of digital typesetting (the ASCII and UNICODE standards) get us to a notion of textuality still deeply embedded into the operating system.